disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/03-client.md

 The `smithy4s-http4s` module provides functions that transform low-level http4s clients into high-level stubs, provided the corresponding service definitions (in smithy) are annotated with the `alloy#simpleRestJson` protocol.
 - Uri is optional as it will default to http://localhost:8080 In `build.sbt`
+- the max arity of json array decoder is 1024 by default, but can be changed by calling withMaxArity on the RestJsonBuilder object

 ```scala
 libraryDependencies ++= Seq(